mhulse/django-purr/README.md

 ......................................
 ```

-### Testing a solution to read unlimited categories from a URL.
+### Testing a solution to read unlimited categories from a URI.

 ---